- Access to the Courthouse

 - Petitions for guardianship of minors or guardianship over incapacitated persons, and hearings on such orders.

-All hearings may be in-person hearings, but more likely they have been or will be rescheduled as telephonic hearings to limit the contact of members of the public, courthouse security, court staff and judges.
+All hearings in the above matters may be in-person hearings, but more likely they have been or will be rescheduled as telephonic hearings to limit the contact of members of the public, courthouse security, court staff and judges.

 2. I have a court hearing scheduled.
 I have not heard whether or not I have to come to court or participate by phone for my hearing.
 What should I do?

-If you have not received a cancellation notice or notice of a telephonic hearing and your hearing is before May 25, please contact the Information Center at 1-855-212-1234.
-If you have not received a court notice and your hearing is on May 25 or after, your hearing is still scheduled to proceed.
-If this emergency situation continues beyond May 25, a new Supreme Court Order with the impact on court cases will be posted on the NHJB website, and impacted parties will be notified.
+If you have not received a cancellation notice or notice of a telephonic hearing and your hearing is before the end date of the current order, please contact the Information Center at 1-855-212-1234.
+If you have not received a court notice and your hearing is after the end date of the current emergency order, your hearing is still scheduled to proceed.
+If this emergency situation continues, a new Supreme Court Order describing the impact on court cases will be posted on the NHJB website, and impacted parties will be notified.